CEO and Managing Partner

 A founding architect of iSelect Fund, Kime was a partner at AEGIS Professional Services prior to joining iSelect Fund.
 He has more than 20 years’ of complex corporate transactional experience including public and private equity and debt offerings.
 Prior to joining AEGIS he served as the COO and General Counsel for Cleantech Biofuels.
 Throughout his career, Mr. Kime has performed legal advisory services for start-up companies from full-service law firms including Thompson Coburn, LLP and Suelthaus & Walsh.

-Craig joined the Manager as Vice President in charge of ventures in March 2016.
-Prior to joining the Manager, Craig worked as Vice President of Marcone from January 2013 until August 2015.
+Craig joined iSelect Fund as Vice President in charge of ventures in March 2016.
+Prior to joining iSelect, Craig worked as Vice President of Marcone from January 2013 until August 2015.
 Prior to joining Marcone Craig was a principal at Clayton Capital Partners, an investment banking firm located in St. Louis, Missouri.
 He worked at Clayton Capital Partners for more than nine years focusing on analyzing and structuring both buy and sell side transactions for a variety of middle market and growth companies.
 His practice focused on the enterprise technologies, life sciences and energy industries.
-Prior to working in the investment banking field, Craig operated his own consulting firm advising early stage companies and corporate venture groups, with Boeing Venture and Ameren Energy Fuel and Services as his two largest customers.
+Prior to working in the investment banking field, Craig operated his own consulting firm advising early-stage companies and corporate venture groups, with Boeing Venture and Ameren Energy Fuel and Services as his two largest customers.
 Craig worked in a variety of marketing positions at Anheuser Busch and Aurora Foods, where he served as Director of Marketing.
-Craig received his MBA and BS from University of Virginia.
+Craig received his MBA and BS from the University of Virginia.

-Mark has over 25 years of experience in executive leadership and business development while growing six early stage funds/companies.
+Mark has over 25 years of experience in investing, executive leadership and business development while growing six early-stage funds/companies.
+He has extensive experience in impact investing, as an investor, developer, and operator.
 Most recently he was EVP Business Development for Cadenza Innovation, a leading energy storage technology company.
-Previously, he was CEO of HPA Sonics, an early stage specialty materials company, and CEO Greenleaf Biofuels (now American Greenfuels).
-At Greenleaf, he and his partners built the largest biofuel plant in the Northeast U.S., which was eventually sold to its strategic partner.
-He was also the President of eMedicalFiles, a healthcare IT company.
-Formerly, Mark was an investment banker at Progress Partners, and a Managing Director of two long/short equity hedge funds, Rothschild Technology Partners and Rock Crest Capital.
+Previously, he was CEO of HPA Sonics, an early stage specialty materials company developing a clean process for the production of a key LED raw material.
+Prior to that, he was CEO of Greenleaf Biofuels (now American Greenfuels).
+At Greenleaf, he and his partners built the largest waste-to-biofuel plant in the Northeast U.S. Formerly, Mark was an investment banker at Progress Partners where he led the clean energy practice, and a Managing Director of two long/short equity hedge funds that he helped grow to $500M in combined assets.
 Mark has B.S. in Finance from Babson College.